-Writer’s Workshop is a writing program your whole family, from emergent writers right up to Mom and Dad can explore together.
+Writer’s Workshop is a writing program for your whole family, from emergent writers right up to Mom and Dad.
 This is a sample exercise about teaching kids to write paragraphs.
 Try it with all your kids.
 This is a lesson that likely won’t happen in a single day.
 Writer’s Workshop doesn’t have a daily agenda.
 You get to stop as needed and pick up again right where you left off the next day – flexibility within a framework.

 This Writer’s Workshop exercise is from Writer’s Workshop Sentences, Paragraphs, and Narrations, which is the second unit of the Writer’s Workshop program.
 In Writer’s Workshop Sentences, Paragraphs, and Narrations, you’ll learn how to construct sentences and paragraphs, then you’ll practice writing narrations and other short answer response writing.
 Join us for a family-style writing program in Writer’s Workshop.